karavel-io/platform/docs/faq.md

 ### Q: Can I swap component X for alternative Y?

-**A:** The Karavel Platform builds on a set of principles and assumptions based on the team's experience running Kubernetes in production.
+**A:** The Karavel Container Platform builds on a set of principles and assumptions based on the team's experience running Kubernetes in production.
 The available components have been selected and their configuration carefully crafted to integrate with each other and compose a robust production-grade platform with a great developer experience out of the box, so while a few of them have alternative implementations that can be swapped in and out to accomodate specific scenarios, it is unlikely that we'll provide other solutions for the core components.